Climate of New Zealand: Severe weather events

 4 October 1997: More than 60 homes were flooded and residents in Lower Hutt riverside areas were evacuated during downpours.
 Two people died, and isolated landslips closed some Wellington roads and parts of State Highway 1.

 26 June 1998: A severe thunderstorm affected Karori and Kelburn, with rain breaking all previous records and falling at a rate with a return period of well over 200 years.
 Rainfall at Kelburn totalled 69.5 mm between 7.35pm and 9.10pm.

 13–27 October 1998: Gale force northwesterlies blew throughout the lower North Island.
 On 18 October, gusts of 183 km/h were recorded at Castlepoint.
 Winds were most severe on the following two days, when a gust of 215 km/h was recorded on a Wairarapa farm.
 A truck was overturned, ships ripped from their moorings in Wellington, and some houses lost their roofs.

 10 January 2002: Thunderstorms over Wellington resulted in torrential rainfall, about 40 mm in 30 minutes, and flash floods in the city centre.
 Similar storms, some with hail and surface flooding also happened in Whanganui, Manawatu, the central and eastern North Island, Buller and Nelson.
 The average recurrence interval of this rainfall event was estimated at more than 100 years.

 14–16 February 2004: The Valentine's Day storms left hundreds of people homeless, and silt and floodwaters inundated considerable areas of farmland.
 Many rivers breached their banks, bridges were damaged and stock was swept away by floodwaters.
 A civil state of emergency was declared in Whanganui, Manawatu and Rangitikei.
 About 500 Lower Hutt residents were evacuated because of floodwaters, and many commuters were unable to enter Wellington.
 The event produced galeforce southerlies, with gusts of 230 km/h in the Tararua Range, and swells of 11m in Cook Strait.

 25 July and 14 August 2011 New Zealand snowstorms: The first severe winter storm brought the coldest winter snap in fifteen years.
 During August snow fell consistently down to sea level in Wellington for the first time since 1976, and snowflakes even fell for a brief time in Auckland for the first time in 80 years.

 20–21 June 2013 New Zealand storm: This extra-tropical system was first felt in the South Island by heavy snowfall on 18 and 19 June.
 Late on 20 June, the storm pushed northeast to the North Island, bringing very strong winds until early 23 June.
 Schools were cancelled during the shortest day (21 June), due to massive damage.

+12–16 February 2023: The extratropical remnants of Cyclone Gabrielle passed over the North Island bringing heavy rain and damaging winds causing serious flooding in a number of regions.
+11 people lost their lives and $13.5 billion in damage was caused causing Gabrielle to become the deadliest cyclone since Giselle and overtook Bola as the costliest cyclone on record.